techmania-team/techmania-docs/English/How_to_play.md

 # ![KM icon](https://imgur.com/oiSj3Qc.png) KM

 KM stands for Keyboard and Mouse.
-In the KM control scheme, you use the mouse to play some types of notes (basic, chain, drag), and the keyboard to play the other types (hold, repeat).
+In KM, you use the mouse for some types of notes (basic, chain, drag), and the keyboard for the other types (hold, repeat).
 Different from the Keys control scheme, here you can press any key in any row to play the keyboard notes, wherever they are.

 ### ![](https://imgur.com/XeUKzrk.png) Basic note
 Click the note when the scanline passes its center.